rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/komarr/index.md

   rating: 4
 ---

-Komarr reads so much like [Gaudy Night](https://books.rixx.de/dorothy-l-sayers/gaudy-night/) to me, it's a bit ridiculous (although it doesn't go to the same romantic height).
+Komarr reads so much like [Gaudy Night](https://books.rixx.de/dorothy-l-sayers/gaudy-night/) to me, it's ridiculous (although it doesn't go to the same romantic height).
 That is to say: I liked it very much.

 First, the good: The characters.
 Oh!
 How Bujold does characters.
 Seeing Miles from the outside is always a treat, of